shimaore/rightful-hot/mixin.coffee.md

 If that fails, try to find using only the language.

             for lang in langs
-              if not @messages and lang of messages
+              if not @messages? and lang of messages
                 @messages = messages[lang]
                 @messages_lang = lang

           @messages ?= {}

+Save the values so that tags initialized after the `set-locales` event may benefit from them.

+          current_messages = @messages
+          current_locales = locales

           @update()